Dear Reader, do you agree with me?

 Do you agree with me?
 Do you agree with my perspective?
 If you don’t, it’s okay.

-The intent of this blog is multifaceted.
+The intent of this website is multifaceted.
 First, I want to give my readers a perspective that may differ from their own.
 Perhaps they’ve never heard of a doctrine or teaching that I mention, or maybe they are unaware that it is biblical.
 Second, what if my readers don’t agree with my perspective?
 I want them to take it to Scripture, read it for themselves, and make up their own mind.
 The Scripture speaks of believers having differences of opinion:

 “One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.” – Romans 14:5

 In addition, we are commanded to prove all things:

 “Prove all things; hold fast that which is good.” – 1 Thessalonians 5:21